shannonlynne/PhiRedactor/README.md

 4. At the root level there is a TestFiles folder.
 See "PhiRedactor/frontend/TestFiles".
 There are four files total.
 The empty file and DOCX file will get to the back end but neither will be redacted or saved.
    \*React is set to only accept .txt files but by selecting all files (which someone might do), you can see and upload that DOCX file.
+   The redacted files will be at the route "/PhiRedactor/Output"

 ### Final Notes